 Introduction

+Antibiotic susceptibility testing (AST) results are generally used by clinicians as a guide to select the most promising drugs in the treatment of infectious diseases for individual patients.
+The laboratory, however, does not provide raw results of AST such as minimum inhibitory concetrations or disk zone diameters.
+Instead, results are already categorized using clinical breakpoints (CBPs) according to the expected clinical success, which is helpful in daily clinical practice but also means a loss of information between the laboratory and the clinician.
+CBP setting has traditionally been a hardly standardized procedure: Susceptibility population data of pathogens, pharmacodynamic/pharmacokinetic values, and clinical outcome studies were taken into account, but a set of rules or target parameters that would make CBP categorizations comparable, e.g. for their level of reliability, has not been established.
+In contrast, in clinical chemistry raw results are transmitted to the clinicians together with reference ranges for the normal values for the patient’s population.

-EUCAST recently re-defined the intermediate category removing the concept of a technical buffer zone from the definition (EUCAST Document!).
+Clinical categories in AST that are currently delineated by CBPs are: “susceptible”, which is associated with clinical success, “resistant”, which predicts clinical failure, and “intermediate”, which has been used in an ambiguous way: EUCAST recently re-defined the intermediate category removing the concept of a technical buffer zone from the definition (EUCAST Document!).
 Originally, the EUCAST definition contained both traditional aspects of the intermediate category, i.e. it “implied that an infection due to the isolate may be appropriately treated in body sites where the drugs are physiologically concentrated or when a high dosage of drug can be used” and “it also indicated a buffer zone that should prevent small, uncontrolled, technical factors from causing major discrepancies in interpretations.”
-The use of a mixed definition for the intermediate category resulted in confusion regarding its meaning and hampered understanding of the primary addressees of AST reports, i.e the clinicians selecting the most appropriate drug in antibiotic treatment.
+The use of a mixed definition for the intermediate category resulted in confusion regarding its meaning and hampered understanding of the primary addressees of AST reports, i.e. the clinicians selecting the most appropriate drug in antibiotic treatment.
 To clarify the meaning of the intermediate category, it is now defined as “a level of antimicrobial activity associated with a high likelihood of therapeutic success but only when a higher dosage of the agent than normal can be used or when the agent is physiologically concentrated at the site of infection.”
-However, the significant methodological variation of AST did not disappear, but it is no longer covered by intermediate categorization nor is it indicated on AST reports what could result in erroneous forecasts of therapeutic success (Hombach/Roos, Maurer/Hombach, Ochoa/Furrer papers).
-Therefore, tools to optimize CBPs with respect to minimal error rates seem beneficial to ensure an adequate reliability of antibiogramssetting.
-If acceptable categorization error rates cannot be achieved by CBP changes, zones of methodological uncertainty (ZMUs) may be helpful indicating a less reliable range of measurements, but avoiding the term “intermediate” and the associated confusion.
-Results in ZMUs may either not be reported or can be reported as resistant depending on the regional epidemiology and antibiotic policy in a given medical setting (Valsesia??).
+However, the significant methodological variation of AST remains and is no longer covered by intermediate categorization nor is it indicated on AST reports.
+As a consequence, erroneous forecasts of therapeutic success could occur (Hombach/Roos, Maurer/Hombach, Ochoa/Furrer papers).

+Tools that optimize CBPs by reducing error rates seem beneficial to ensure an adequate reliability of antibiograms and could provide a basis for standardizing the process of CBP setting.
+If acceptable categorization error rates cannot be achieved by CBP changes, zones of methodological uncertainty (ZMUs) may be helpful to indicate a less reliable range of measurements while avoiding the term “intermediate” and the associated confusion.
+Results in ZMUs may either not be reported at all or be reported as resistant depending on the regional epidemiology and antibiotic policy in the given medical setting (Valsesia??).